DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/web-sdk/aiplayer/basic-features.md

 <br/>

 ### 2. Monitoring of speaking behavior
 After calling the `send` method, you can check the feedback on the operation event in the registered listener.
 This feedback is returned by calling the event related method (`onAIPlayerEvent`) of the listener.
-For example, when you call 'send' method, the following events will be sent as an argument of `onAIPlayerEvent` sequencially.
+For example, when you call `send` method, the following events will be sent as an argument of `onAIPlayerEvent` sequencially.

 - AIEventType.AICLIPSET_PLAY_PREPARE_STARTED
 - AIEventType.AICLIPSET_PLAY_PREPARE_COMPLETED